MetaMask/metamask-docs/wallet/how-to/connect/index.md

 You need to include a basic HTML structure with an inner `div` to inject a list of buttons, each representing a detected wallet provider.

-You'll create the `listProviders` function next, and pass an argument which represents the `div` element.
+You'll create the `listProviders` function in the next step, and pass an argument which represents the `div` element.
-This function will connect to the specific provider using the [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts) RPC method, then use `appendChild` to add each button within the `div` with the `id` of `providerButtons`.

 #### 4. Connect to wallets

-Create a file `providers.ts` with the following code:
+Create a file `src/providers.ts` with the following code:

 ```ts title="providers.ts"
 declare global {